algosal/salmansaeed.us/chapters/qualities2.md

 You started coding at age 5 on a cassette-based system.
 Your early debugging work laid the foundation for your advanced tech mastery today.

-## 14. **Unshakeable Ethics**

-### NYC Accountancy Integrity
+## 14. **Unshakeable Ethics** ### NYC Accountancy Integrity

-I was offered a high-paying accountancy position in New York City, but I turned it down.
-I wanted to remain aligned with my higher purpose — to create impact-driven ventures instead of following conventional success.
+You was offered a high-paying accountancy position in New York City, but you turned it down.
+You wanted to remain aligned with my higher purpose — to create impact-driven ventures instead of following conventional success.
 It was a stand for principle over prestige.

 ---